42Bastian/rmac/rmac.rst

 `When Things Go Wrong`_
 '''''''''''''''''''''''
-Most of MADMAC's error messages are self-explanatory.
+Most of RMAC's error messages are self-explanatory.
 They fall into four classes: warnings about situations that you (or the assembler) may not be happy about, errors that cause the assembler to not generate object files, fatal errors that cause the assembler to abort immediately, and internal errors that should never happen.\ [3]_

-You can write editor macros (or sed or awk scripts) to parse the error messages MADMAC generates.
+You can write editor macros (or sed or awk scripts) to parse the error messages RMAC generates.
 When a message is printed, it is of the form:

          "*filename*" , ``line`` *line-number*: *message*